 Last Sunday, another edition of the Brunch Electronik Lisbon began, the third time that the concept of joining nature, conviviality and electronic music had Tapada da Ajuda as its headquarters.

 Soon to open another season, the brunchers could enjoy a great diversity of styles within the techno, starting with Sininho, passing by “Mr. Neopop” Gusta-vo and ending with the German “dinosaur” Paul Kalkbrenner.
-With some delay in the opening of the festival ground, it was Sininho who animated the guests in the first hours.
-Getting influences from ambient and underground, her set was a perfect warm-up for what followed, combining dry and powerful beats with obscure melodies, always at a brisk pace and very danceable.
+With some delay in the opening of the enclosure, it was Sininho who animated the hosts in the first hours.
+Removing influences from ambient and underground, his set was a perfect warm-up for what followed, combining dry and powerful beats with obscure melodies, always at a brisk pace and very danceable.

 Finally, with an hour late due to problems with the flight and the material needed for the set, Paul Kalkbrenner presented the audience with an improvised set in which he chose to spend most of his most famous tracks, such as “Sky and Sand”, “Aaron”or “Feed Your Hand”, as well as his remix of “Te Quiero” by Stromae.
 A performance that, although short (about an hour), corresponded to (high) expectations.
 Kalkbrenner was just like himself: a style marked by the predominance of vocals, melodies that went through piano sonorities, violins and even trumpets, in a kind of ‘chill techno’ (his performance in the sunset would be perfect) that sometimes approached of the tropical house, in keeping with the setting of nature and freedom of the Brunch.
 Also noteworthy is the lighting work which, with a minimalist style, perfectly matched the spirit of the festival.